 Baby calf leather is like the cashmere of leather.
-It is the most beautiful, is very fine and delicate and is an ideal choice for high gloss potential and formal occasions.
+It is the most beautiful, is very fine and delicate and is an ideal choice for high gloss potential, formal occasions and infrequent wear.
 It does however require the highest maintenance (regular care of the upper leather) and should not be worn as an everyday shoe.